USD 259’s normal enrollment numbers show more than 2,600 students unaccounted for

 But the success of each student is important as was brought up in Monday evening’s board meeting when board member Ernestine Krehbiel talked about the success the district has had in reaching and educating most students.

-“We do not want to lose the 2,700 or three thousand or whatever it is but we have all these others we are taking care of,” said Krehbiel.
+“We do not want to lose the 2,700 or 3,000 or whatever it is, but we have all these others we are taking care of,” said Krehbiel.

 Alvarez believes some students may have moved or some just did not want to come back in fear of safety, but he believes most of them are younger and in kindergarten or pre-k, but the consequences are tougher as the grades get higher.